iportilla/5720-Docker/README.md

 ### Flow

-In this course, you'll follow a series of hands-on exercises that demonstrate how to use containers for your applications.
+In this topic, you'll follow a series of hands-on exercises that demonstrate how to use containers for your applications.
 You'll start with the basics: creating and running your first Docker containers.
 By the end of the course, you'll get a brief introduction to running containers in production.

 Enjoy the course!

-<h3>BADM-4830</h3>
+<h3>APPM-5720</h3>
 </p>

 1. login to the development virtual machine VM hosted on AWS cloud